Uva Wellassa University: Officers of the university

-Vice-Chancellor is the Principal Executive Officer and Principal Academic Officer of the university, appointed by the His Excellency President of Sri Lanka.
+Vice-Chancellor is the Principal Executive Officer and Principal Academic Officer of the university, appointed by the President of Sri Lanka.
 The Vice-Chancellor is Senior Professor Kolitha Bandara Wijesekara.
 Further, Vice-chancellor is the ex-officio Chairman of both the Council and the Senate of the university.

 Faculties and undergraduate courses

 As of 2023, the university's four faculties offer 13 undergraduate degree programs.